hal/console/README.md

 1. `java -jar standalone/target/hal-standalone-<version>.jar`
 1. Open http://localhost:9090

+If you don't want to or cannot build locally you can download a somewhat recent version of `hal-standalone.jar` from https://repository.jboss.org/nexus/index.html#nexus-search;quick~hal-standalone.

 ### Local / SuperDevMode

 Useful during development as it provides browser refresh after code changes.